mmbman/Katagiri/jewel-mirror-awareness.md

 Delusion and enlightenment are just names you place on life as a whole picture.
 Under certain conditions life is called delusion and under others it is called enlightenment.
 In one moment delusion turns into enlightenment, then enlightenment turns into delusion; always communicating with each other.
 That’s why you don’t know what word to use.

 So the fact that delusion and enlightenment is completely beyond your speculation means that you should not seek delusion and enlightenment in the light of your speculation, but in the light of the Buddha’s eye.
 That means a global perspective.
-You Should see things not in the light of your reality but in the light of Buddha’s reality.
+You should see things not in the light of your reality but in the light of Buddha’s reality.

 So delusion is Buddha’s delusion.

 Once there was a woman named So Shin in China, who had a son.
-The Police came and told her that her son committed a crime.
+The police came and told her that her son committed a crime.
 She maintained that the criminal was not her son, but someone else; she would not believe that her son would act that way.
 Another policeman came and told her the same thing, but still she would not be convinced.
 Then later the truth was found, that it was another man who had the same name as her son.

 So Shin trusted her son from beginning to end, but within this perfect trust there was a delusion.
 Not the usual delusion, opposed to enlightenment, but Buddha’s delusion: it could not be my son.